Recovery Runs: Why They Matter and How to Do Them Right

 How to Do Recovery Runs Right

-Use heart rate or perceived effort to keep things light.
-Your breathing should be easy and your pace slower than your easy run.
-This is not the time to “sneak in” a workout.
+Stay in Zone 1: Use heart rate or perceived effort to guide the run.
+Your breathing should feel light and your pace noticeably slower than your usual easy run.
+This is not the moment to add effort or try to squeeze in extra speed.

-Soft surfaces like trails, grass or a treadmill can help reduce impact.
-Avoid hills or aggressive routes that might sneak in effort spikes.
+Choose friendly terrain: Soft surfaces such as trails, grass or a treadmill help reduce impact and keep your stride relaxed.
+Avoid steep hills or routes that force effort spikes.

 FAQ: Recovery Runs